-Currently, the Group sells Honda automobiles via its wholly owned subsidiary, Kah Motor Company Sdn Bhd as dealers in Malaysia and as distributors in both Singapore and Brunei.
+There is no change in the automobile dealership/distributorship of the Group which currently sells Honda automobiles via its wholly owned subsidiary, Kah Motor Company Sdn Bhd as dealers in Malaysia and as distributors in both Singapore and Brunei.
 Oriental-Hyundai Sdn Bhd and Kah Bintang Auto Sdn Bhd distribute and sell certain models of the Hyundai automobiles in Malaysia, namely the Accent, Elantra and Sonata.
-Despite the intense competition from other automobile distributors and the thin margin already faced by the industry, the contribution from the Group's automotive and related subsidiaries were better than expected both in terms of revenue and operating profits due to prudent management.
+The contributions from the Group's automotive and related subsidiaries were as expected, marginally lower than last year both in terms of revenue and operating profits except for Singapore.
+During the year, we signed two agreements to assemble motor vehicles from China, but due to the National Automotive Policy, the assembly was delayed.
+We expect to assemble these vehicles in the second half of 2006.
+Ultra Green, a wholly-owned sub-subsidiary had, through a venture, reclaimed approximately 50 acres of land along the coastal area of Pantai Negeri in Malacca at no cost to the Group.
+The reclamation work is still in progress.

-The plantation sector benefited from the continued uptrend in commodity prices and the increase in matured trees available for harvesting by the overseas plantation subsidiaries, although contribution from the latter was affected by foreign currencies loss.
-The performance of the plantation subsidiaries is expected to improve further with the increase in crop production and assuming the CPO prices stay at the current levels.
+In the plantation sector, more matured trees became available for harvesting by the overseas plantation subsidiaries but the continued downtrend in commodity prices reduced the revenue.
+Despite the lower commodity prices, contribution from the Group's plantation sector was marginally higher than last year even though the overseas plantation subsidiaries were affected by the volatile foreign exchange.
+The performance of the plantation subsidiaries is expected to improve further with the increase in crop production provided that the CPO prices stay at the current levels.